Time Lapse of Sunflower from Seed to Flower

 An interactive sound installation sourced from a plant

-Plants reduce Noise too
+Plants reduce Noise too, you know!

 Plants have many known benefits to their environs and the people in them.
 Noise reduction is one of those less-known benefits of plants.
 Plants are used in many applications to reduce noise.
 One major example is plantings along freeways to help reduce the amount of noise distributed to adjacent communities.
 Plants can also greatly reduce unwanted noise inside buildings.